EvalAgent: Discovering Implicit Evaluation Criteria from the Web: Datasets

 \subsection{Ask-then-Critique}

 Our primary aim for collecting a new dataset was to have evaluations conducted by users who are also issuers of the instruction, so that the evaluations are genuine and the evaluators are invested in the problem/task they are evaluating.
 To collect this dataset, we added an opt-in study to one of the assignments of a graduate level NLP class.
-They were given the following instructions:
+Instructions given to them are mentioned in box \ref{instructions}.

 The final dataset has 156 unique responses with 312 instructions and 624 evaluations.
 One thing to note here, human annotators provide their judgment in the form of natural language critiques.
-We rewrite the critiques to be formatted as criteria (\textit{`the response should ..'}) for our experiments.
+We rewrite these in this dataset to be formatted as criteria (\textit{`the response should ..'}) for our experiments.